CMHAAorg/cmhaa-website/site/content/resources/personal-story-andrew-culleton.md

 organisation_size: Large (250+ employees)
 industry: Financial & Insurance Services
 ---
-This is the first time I’ve shared this story.

-I’m one of five kids in a big, loving family from Far North Queensland.

 When I was a teenager, I remember my parents talking to me about my younger brother, Tim.
 Tim struggled with what I now know as depression.

 But at the time, I didn’t really understand what that was, or what my parents really meant.
 I thought my brother was just acting out and looking for attention, so I used to trivialise the situation.
 Looking back, I think I was quite cynical about it all.